-Provide details about your company's CSF offer, including the type of shares being offered, the offer price, the minimum and maximum subscription amounts and the offer period.
-See Table 19 in RG 000 for further guidance.
+Provide details about your company's CSF offer, including the type of shares being offered, the minimum and maximum subscription amounts, and the offer period.
+See Table 19 in RG 261 for further guidance.
 An illustrative example is provided below.

-The Company is offering up to 1,000,000 Shares at an issue price of \$1 per Share to raise up to \$1,000,000.
+The Company is offering up to 1,000,000 shares at an issue price of \$1 per share to raise up to \$1,000,000.
 The key terms and conditions of the Offer are set out in Table 4 below.